commerce-docs/pbmodules/README.md

 # Scaffolding CLI for Page Builder modules

-`pbmodules` is a CLI for scaffolding both custom and extension modules for Page Builder content types.
+`pbmodules` is a scaffolding CLI for creating both custom and extension starter modules for Page Builder content types.

 ## Usage
 1. Clone or download this repo.